Building and maintaining a System of Intracellular Compartments: De novo cisternal assembly time

 \end{small} where $\tau_f$ is the characteristic time scale at the asymptotic fixed point $M^*$ and $\tau_{SN}^{(1,2)}$ are saddle-node delays.
-The formula Eq.\eqref{eq:tdenovo_full} can be extended to kernels admitting more number of saddle-node bifurcations, \begin{small}
+Note that, in lowest order of $C_b$, cisterna formation time scale $\tau_{denovo}\sim C_b \log(1-q)$, with higher order contributions from saddle-node ghosts delays.
+The formula Eq.\,\eqref{eq:tdenovo_full} can be extended to kernels admitting more number of saddle-node bifurcations, \begin{small}

 \end{small} where $x_i$ are all the small parameters corresponding to different \textit{saddle node bifurcations} (e.g. $\frac{C_a}{a_0 C_b v}$ above).
-Note that, in lowest order of $C_b$, cisterna formation time scale $\tau_{denovo}\sim C_b \log(1-q)$, with higher order contributions from saddle-node ghosts delays.
-As we consider more complex flux kernels, the characteristic time scales are more complicated functions, as we will see below.

-\\ \textbf{Unsaturated fission kernel:} For the next level of approximation, we will compute the cisterna formation time for the unsaturated fission kernel, i.e., Hill-type function for fission kernel and Heaviside function for fusion kernel, \begin{small}
+As we consider more complex flux kernels, the characteristic time scales are more complicated functions, as we will see below. \\ \textbf{Unsaturated fission kernel:} For the next level of approximation, we will compute the cisterna formation time for the unsaturated fission kernel, i.e., Hill-type function for fission kernel and Heaviside function for fusion kernel, \begin{small}

 \end{small} \begin{small}